Taebin: Career

 The second track, "The Reason Why I Close my Eyes", is the only song on the album with a music video made for it and stars Koo Hye Sun.
 The twelfth track, "TaBu (featuring Park Teddy)" was banned in Korea due to the song 'being thick with sexual intentions.'
 A music video was supposed to be filmed for the song, but as it was banned, the video was never made.
 Taebin expressed his disappointment on this ban by stating that "TaBu" was one of his favorite tracks on the album, and that he only wanted to show an amazing love through his voice.

 In 2012, he began his own TV show, "Danny from LA", which premiered on Mnet America in September.
 The show talks about the latest trends in Kpop, as well as his time in 1TYM.

 Personal life

 On December 1, 2012, Danny officially revealed a photo of himself and his son through his personal Twitter account @Dannyim.
-The news of Danny having a son first broke out through one of Seungri’s Diary entries.
-Danny then officially confirmed his marriage and child at Danny From LA’s episode with Big Bang.
+The news of Danny having a son first broke out through one of Seungri's Diary entries.
+Danny then officially confirmed his marriage and child at Danny From LAs episode with Big Bang.
 After mistaken reports of the birth of a son, Danny announced the birth of a daughter on a Danny From LA special for CN Blue Blue Moon World Tour concert, which aired on February 20, 2014.